colinxy/colinxy.github.io/_posts/2017-01-27-bash-handles-signals.md

 ```

 Now I found the culprit, it's bash!
 Bash inserted multiple signal
-handlers after we forked, and that's why `SIGINT` cannot terminates
+handlers after we forked, and that's why `SIGINT` cannot terminate
 the `./sig` program.

 So If I want to restore default `SIGINT` handler to my program, I just